WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 =============================================

 In this chapter we show how to use the `WaveBlocks` framework for performing simulations.
-The process is always the same and consists of a pre-processing step, a main step and a post-processing step.
+The process is always the same and consists of a preprocessing step, a main step and a post-processing step.
 The preprocessing step is where we configure the simulations we want to perform.
 Then there is the main step where the simulations are run.
-Finally, there follows a postprocessing step where we evaluate the data and (optionally) create visualisations.
-We will see that the post processing step consists of many small and independent substeps reflecting the various options of what to do with the data obtained.
+Finally, there follows a postprocessing step where we evaluate the data and (optionally) create visualization.
+We will see that the post processing step consists of many small and independent sub-steps reflecting the various options of what to do with the data obtained.

 Set up and run a simulation
 ---------------------------

 Let's first show how to set up a single simulation.
-The basic workflow consists of several steps.
+The basic work-flow consists of several steps.
 First we have to prepare the simulation, then we run the main simulation program.
 This gives us a data file with the simulation results.
 Then we can apply various post processing steps, for example the computation of energies, plotting of norms and many more.

 The first step is to create a `configuration file` and set the parameters.
-Let's call the file ``parameters_01.py``.
+Let's call the file ``harmonic_1D_p.py``.
 The full content of this file is printed below:

 ::

     algorithm = "hagedorn"
+    propagator = "semiclassical"
+    splitting_method = "Y4"

     T = 12
     dt = 0.01